lompatapp/LOMPATAPI/README.md

 ## Getting Started

-1. **Get your API key**: Contact us to receive your unique API key necessary to access the API.
+1. **Get your API key**: You can get your unique API key necessary to access the API from our site at [https://lompat.app](https://lompat.app).
 2. **Make a request**: Use the sample JSON requests above as a template.
 Customize the parameters according to your needs.
 3. **Handle the response**: Implement logic in your application to handle and utilize the JSON data returned from the API.